f5devcentral/f5-offline-dc-docsets/README.md

 ## Installation

 Once you have your docset reader of choice installed, simply unpack the docsets and follow your reader's documentation for loading local files.
-I recommend adding both the Tcl 8.4 docset for v11 work and Tcl 8.5 for v12+ work as they can be very useful to have to hand.
+I recommend adding both the Tcl 8.4 docset as they can be very useful to have to hand.

 ### Dash